 - The land will be allocated to you after you have finalised all payments and documentation; that’s if it already has a C of O or else, you’ll have to wait for a copy of Global C of O since it’s still on excision.

 Useful articles you should also read:

-While these guidelines will help you find and buy a land for sale in Lagos Nigeria from a registered real estate or property agent at zero risks, you might also want to push the hard work to us by taking a look at our inventory of properties handpicked for you, they are free from Lagos state government acquisition and out of the reach of Omonile boys.
-Every offer mentioned here are managed by trusted real estate managers who come together to form a network.
+While these guidelines will help you find and buy land for sale in Lagos Nigeria from a registered real estate or property agent at zero risks, you might also want to push the hard work to us by taking a look at our inventory of properties handpicked for you, they are free from Lagos state government acquisition and out of the reach of Omonile boys.
+Every offer mentioned here is managed by trusted real estate managers who come together to form a network.

 Find a list of properties available for sale right here.